ShaynaHuang0120/2022Spring_Finals/Final Report.md

 ### 1.2 Critique of The Original Work
 #### 1.2.1 Hypotheses
-Their results didn't align with their graphic for the first hypothesis, as distributions changed when the pit stop number varied.
+Their results didn't align with their graphic for the first hypothesis, as distributions did change when the pit stop number varied.
 Potential patterns appeared in their bar charts which we will investigate more.
 They also did not have any further substantial statistical methods to support their results further.

 The second hypothesis was very unclear and confusing in general.